-Centennial College’s Aviation Technician – Avionics Maintenance program provides you with the opportunity to study and hone your skills on complex electronics and electrical systems related to the navigation, guidance, communications, instrumentation and flight controls of an aircraft.
-Working in labs, shops and the aircraft hangar, you will practice the tasks and skills associated with shop (bench) and on-aircraft work – including testing, trouble shooting, repair, removal and installation of electrical/electronic and instrumentation systems.
+You will learn the essential theory and broad base of knowledge for complex electronics and electrical systems related to the navigation, guidance, communications, instrumentation and flight controls of an aircraft.
+Working in labs, shops and the aircraft hangar, you will practice the tasks and skills associated with shop bench work and the testing, troubleshooting, repair, removal and installation of electrical, electronic and instrumentation systems.